apluslms/radar/doc/INSTALL.md

         python3-venv \
         python3-dev \
         memcached \
+        libmemcached11 \
+        zlib1g \
         rabbitmq-server \
         nginx \
         postgresql \
         libpq-dev \
         build-essential
     ```

+    `libmemcached11` and `zlib1g` are needed for the pylibmc backend for Memcached.

  2. Create a new user for radar